Ikwuakor/Medical-Appointment-No-Shows/README.md

 + a method to help Brazilian medical offices anticipate appointment no-shows and subsequently determine whether intervention methods are cost effective.
 + a template for similar investigations across various locations, both inside and outside of Brazil, as well as in other professions where appointments are scheduled (with industry relevant variables).

-### Let's check for, and examine, any outliers in our lone continuous variable, $Age$.
+### Let's check for, and examine, any outliers in our lone continuous variable, _Age_.
 Let's plot our age variable.

 ![image](https://user-images.githubusercontent.com/42311832/98757522-f2724980-2389-11eb-9e17-31bc1b57edd3.png)